 1. What are front-end projects?

-2. How can I create a front-end project?
+2. How do I create a front-end project?

 3. What is front-end project planning?

-4. What is an example of a front-end project?
+4. Can you give an example of a front-end project?

-A common example is a personal portfolio website where you can show your skills, experience, and projects.
-It includes sections like a homepage with a brief introduction, a portfolio gallery, and a contact form.
-These elements are developed to create an interesting experience for employers or clients.
+A good example is a personal portfolio website where an individual can highlight their skills, experience, and projects.
+It has a homepage with a brief introduction, a portfolio gallery, and a contact form, all aimed at giving a thrilling experience to employers or clients.

-5. What does "front-end" mean in a job role?
+5. What does "front-end" refer to in a job position?

 6. How do I get started in front-end development?